-Dubrovnik is a real gem waiting to be discovered.
-With the city’s immaculate medieval architecture, beautiful marbled streets, magnificent baroque and renaissance buildings, elegant clock Tower dominating the landscape of this amazing city, it is no surprise that the town has been under UNSECO protection as a heritage site since 1979.
+The walled city of Dubrovnik, surrounded by pristine waters, is a real gem waiting to be discovered.
+With its immaculate medieval architecture, beautiful marbled streets, magnificent baroque and renaissance buildings, and elegant clock tower it is no surprise that Dubrovnik has been listed by UNESCO as a World Heritage Site since 1979.

 Once Dubrovnik was one of the smallest but most important merchant states in the Mediterranean.
 It had consular offices in more than 80 cities.
 Its fleet of almost 700 merchant ships rivalled that of Venice.
 Dubrovnik is a city whose story is best told by the city itself.
 Walk along the main street, Stradun, whose stone pavement has been polished smooth by feet that have walked it for hundreds of years.

-The city’s glories walls offer a view of the magical Elaphite islands – Sipan, Lopud and Kolocep, scattered like pearls in the azure sea.
-Names Elaphite islands after the Latin word Elaphos for deer, this archipelago, which used to be the habitat of the noble wild game.
-From the Onofrio Fauntain right opposite the Pile Gate, to the city bell tower, the Gothic and Renaissance facades of the Sponza Palace and the Ducal Palace, the Baroque church of St. Blasius, the Cathedral of the Assumption of our Lady, or the St. Ignatius and the Jesuit Collage, every step in this town will be an experience par excellence.
-Dubrovnik is not just the old city as most of the hotels are located on the outskirts of this vibrant city on beautiful bays offering great holiday experiences for people looking to enjoy southern Dalmatia.
+Dubrovnik’s glorious walls offer a view of the magical Elaphite islands – Sipan, Lopud and Kolocep, scattered like pearls in the azure sea.
+Their name ‘Elaphite’ comes from the Greek word ‘elaphos’, a reference to the deer, which used to roam freely here, and they are easily visited on a day trip.
+There is so much history to explore during your holiday in Dubrovnik – don’t miss the Onofrio Fountain right opposite the Pile Gate, the city bell tower, the Gothic and Renaissance facades of the Sponza Palace and the Ducal Palace, the Baroque church of St. Blasius, the Cathedral of the Assumption of our Lady, St. Ignatius and the Jesuit College!